borncamp/citydata/README.md

     records on the city of buffalo's property information dataset.
     Ran on the realproperty.json dataset.

+flipper.rb
+   Goes through mongodb collection and searches for sbl's that were purchased as a tax sale and had another sale within 6 months of the deed date for 120% or more of the original sale price.

 realproperty.json.zip - A zipped copy of the real property db scraped using allrealprop.rb in JSON format

 realproperty.csv - A copy of the real property db scraped using allrealprop.rb in csv format